Gaitskellism: Legacy

-Wilson went on to become prime minister in the 1964 election, holding the position from 1964 to 1970 and from 1974 to 1976.
-Despite being a former Bevanite, Wilson largely followed Gaitskellite economic policies, and the former Gaitskellite Callaghan followed Wilson as prime minister from 1976 to 1979 and Party Leader from 1976 to 1980.
+Wilson went on to become Prime Minister at the 1964 general election, holding the office from 1964-70 and again from 1974-76.
+Despite being a former Bevanite, Wilson largely followed Gaitskellite economic policies, and the former Gaitskellite Callaghan followed Wilson as Prime Minister from 1976-79 and Leader of the Labour Party from 1976-80.

 As late as 1977, Austin Mitchell still described himself as a Gaitskellite during his initial run for Parliament.

 In 1981, largely in response to the election of the former Bevanite Michael Foot as party leader, the formerly-Gaitskellite Campaign for Democratic Socialism members eventually left the Labour Party to establish the more moderate Social Democratic Party.

 In 1983, Foot was replaced as party leader by Neil Kinnock, who moved the party towards the centre and away from its traditional base, accordingly with the breakdown of the post-war consensus.
 He was replaced as leader in 1992 by former Gaitskellite John Smith.
-When Tony Blair became Party Leader in 1994 and then prime minister in 1997, he continued to move the party towards the right, and he largely followed the Gaitskellite positions on economics and defence, ending the party's Clause IV commitment to nationalization in 1995, supporting the UK Trident programme, and retaining close relations with the United States.
+When Tony Blair became Leader of the Labour Party in 1994 and then Prime Minister in 1997, he continued to move the party towards the right, and he largely followed the Gaitskellite positions on economics and defence, ending the party's Clause IV commitment to nationalisation in 1995, supporting the UK Trident programme, and retaining close relations with the United States.